GMKornilov/chessboard/README.md

         app:allow_opponent_moves="true" />
 ```

+## XML parameters
+1. is_white - is user playing as white or black
+2. allow_opponnt_moves - defines if user can play with himself

 ## Provided types
 1. ```ChessboardView``` - view itself
 2. ```ChessboardView.OnMoveListener``` - interface for listening to game moves.
 Has only one method: ```onMove(move: String): Unit```(```move``` is provided as Short Algebraic Notation(SAN)).